matrix-org/matrix-spec-proposals/proposals/3973-widgetapi-user-directory-search.md

 ## Proposal

-We will add a new interface to the widget API to search users in the user directory.
-We will introduce a new capability that the user must manually approve:
+The widget API is extended with a new interface to search users in the user directory.
+The user must manually approve the following capability before the action can be used:

 - `m.user_directory_search`: Let the widget access the user directory.